opensearch-project/documentation-website/_tuning-your-cluster/opensearch-benchmark/install-osb.md

 | pmc | 574,199 | 5.5 GB | 21.7 GB |
 | so | 36,062,278 | 8.9 GB | 33.1 GB |

-Lastly, your OpenSearch Benchmark host should use solid-state drives (SSDs) for storage because they perform significantly faster at read and write operations than traditional spinning disk hard drives.
-If your host uses spinning disk hard drives, then you might observe performance bottlenecking which can skew benchmark results.
+Lastly, your OpenSearch Benchmark host should use solid-state drives (SSDs) for storage because they perform significantly faster at read and write operations than traditional spinning-disk hard drives.
+Spinning-disk hard drives can introduce performance bottlenecking, which can make benchmark results unreliable and inconsistent.

 ## Software dependencies

-OpenSearch Benchmark has a few software dependencies based on your specific use case.
-If you only intend to benchmark existing clusters, then you only need to install the [required software](#required-software).
-If you plan to run OpenSearch on the same host, however, then there is [additional optional software](#additional-optional-software) that you need to install.
+OpenSearch Benchmark has a few software dependencies based on your installation method and use case.
+If you only intend to benchmark existing OpenSearch clusters, then you only need the [required software](#required-software).
+If you plan to provision OpenSearch nodes using OpenSearch Benchmark, however, then there is [additional optional software](#additional-optional-software) that you need to install.

 **Important**: If you want to run OpenSearch Benchmark in a Docker container then you can skip to [Finishing the installation](#finishing-the-installation).
 The OpenSearch Benchmark image contains all of the required software dependencies so there are no additional steps for you to take.
 {: .important}